 For a long time, I complained and railed against this state of affairs (sometimes, I still DO!)!
 But I’m learning to accept that this IS the way things are, and complaining about it just creates suffering in my own mind, which adds to the physiological stress in my body, and serves no helpful purpose really 😉

-I’ve always been interested in self-development too, as I feel we humans have so much potential and barely scratch the surface of what we are capable of!
-So you’ll find lots of resources on increasing self-esteem, things like time management, courses on becoming more authentic, meditations to relax the mind, information and research on birth and parenting in ways that support evolutionary and anthropological needs, plus self-employment resources that could help YOU
+I’ve always been interested in self-development too, as I feel we humans have SOOO much potential and barely scratch the surface of what we are capable of!
+So you’ll find lots of resources on increasing self-esteem, things like time management, courses on topics like becoming more authentic, meditations to relax the mind, information and research on birth and parenting in ways that support evolutionary and anthropological needs, plus self-employment resources that could help YOU

 Why did I choose these particular colours for my website?